 Some people manage to switch completely to vaping quickly.
 Others can take some time to adjust and may need to try a number of different vaping products and e-liquids before finding one that works for them.

 Ideally, people will eventually stop vaping as well.

 - Vapingfacts.health.nz has information about how vaping is different from smoking, and tips and advice on how it can be used when you are wanting to stop smoking.
 It also has a cost calculator and quiz.

 - The Ministry of Health website provides information on the The Smokefree Environments and Regulated Products (Vaping) Amendment Act 2020 (the Amendment Act) which commenced on 11 November 2020.
 The Amendment Act strikes a balance between ensuring vaping products are available for smokers who want to switch to a less harmful alternative and ensuring these products aren’t marketed or sold to young people.

 - Quitline has general information about vaping, as well as how they can help people who are using vaping to quit smoking.
 Local stop smoking services can also help you to use vaping when you are wanting to quit smoking.

-- Te Hiringa Hauora/Health Promotion Agency has provided information for schools leaders on what they can do.
+- Te Hiringa Hauora/Health Promotion Agency has provided information on vaping to support schools, students, parents, teachers, and learning activities.